British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

 1. The Speaker or Deputy Speaker, styled the Honourable, must act as a neutral presiding officer at all sittings of the Legislative Assembly.
 1. The presiding officer at a sitting of the Legislative Assembly must maintain order and decorum, remain neutral, and make rulings on points of order and questions of privilege at the sitting.
 1. The Legislative Assembly is not competent to conduct business, except to adjourn, unless 4 members, including the Premier but not including the presiding officer, are present.
-1. At all sittings of the Legislative Assembly, each member of Legislative Assembly and the Premier is entitled to cast one vote in the affirmative, in the negative, or in absentention in respect of each business put to a vote at that sitting.
+1. At all sittings of the Legislative Assembly, each member of Legislative Assembly and the Premier is entitled to cast one vote in the affirmative, in the negative, or in abstention in respect of each business put to a vote at that sitting.
 1. The presiding officer at a sitting of the Legislative Assembly is not eligible to cast a vote in respect of any business put to a vote at that sitting.
 1. The Legislative Assembly must sit at least once every 30 days; if it fails to do so, the Lieutenant Governor may dissolve the Legislative Assembly and call for a general election.